jessehorne/derplang/README.md

 derplang
 ===========================
-Derplang is a programming language designed by [jessehorne.github.io](Jesse Horne)
+Derplang is a programming language designed by [Jesse Horne](jessehorne.github.io)

 Documentation for the interpreter written in Lua
 ------------------------------------------------